 University College Birmingham’s unique, dual role as a successful higher education and further education institution means its performance is often unfairly represented by the traditional 'one-size-fits-all' university league tables.

 It is for this reason, and no other, that University College Birmingham has declined to take part in league tables, which do a disservice to student achievements and the University’s internationally-recognised standards of teaching, both of which are lauded in independent measures of student satisfaction.

-The majority of graduate and postgraduate courses are accredited by the University of Birmingham, underlining the rigorous nature of academic teaching and assessment.
+The majority of graduate and postgraduate courses are accredited by the University of Warwick, underlining the rigorous nature of academic teaching and assessment.

 - Many guides use the average UCAS tariff score of students on entry to an institution.
 The assumption is that this reflects the ability of the student and how selective (better) the university is.
 However, many students apply to our university from vocational courses that do not carry UCAS tariff points.
 This means the average University College Birmingham tariff points on entry are lower than institutions that recruit mainly A-level students.

 - The Higher Education Statistics Agency (HESA) calculates a full-time equivalent (FTE) student on a course basis.
 A higher education student usually takes one course per year and the FTE number is, therefore, accurate.
 However, most further education students take two or three courses per year and, as a result, the FTE number is incorrectly inflated.

 - HESA cannot split numbers between those who teach on higher education and those who teach on further education.
 A number of staff teach on both.
 Hence, any rating that relies on student or staff numbers will be incorrect.

 - These two sets of data are used by guide compilers to calculate student/staff ratios and the data used makes it appear there are far more students per member of staff than is the case.